-Once you’ve determined that your data has been part of a breach and is being sold on the dark web, one of the most important things you can do is to change your passwords to any stolen accounts, in order to minimize the potential damage that fraudsters can do.
+Once you’ve determined that your data has been part of a leak and is being sold on the dark web, one of the most important things you can do is to change your passwords to any stolen accounts, in order to minimize the potential damage that fraudsters can do.

 This is where password manager tools can come in very handy.
 They allow users to store and recall long, strong and unique credentials for each of the websites and apps they use.
-This means that if one password is compromised, as in a breach scenario, your other accounts will remain secure.
+This means that if one password is compromised, as in a leak scenario, your other accounts will remain secure.
 It also makes passwords harder for hackers to guess, which they may try to do with automated tools if they already have your email address.

 - Be wary of any unsolicited email, even if it appears to come from a reputable vendor